awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-logs-and-metrics.md

 + Custom \.NET application logs, such as Log4Net
 + Windows Event logs, including Windows logs \(System, Application, and Security\) and Applications and Services log
 +  Amazon CloudWatch Logs for AWS Lambda
++ Error log and slow log for RDS MySQL and MySQL on EC2

 **Topics**
 + [Amazon Elastic Compute Cloud \(EC2\)](#appinsights-metrics-ec2)